Kennesaw State University: Athletics

 In 2005, the Owls began the painful four-year transition to Division I of the NCAA.
 The university fully transitioned to Division I status in the National Collegiate Athletic Association at the beginning of the 2009–10 season.
 Vaughn Williams was hired in April 2011 as the university's third director of athletics.
 He had previously served for six and a half years as UConn's associate athletic director, where he was responsible for strategic planning, facility master planning, and policy and procedure improvement.

 The Owls announced they would start a Division I Football Championship Subdivision football team on November 14, 2013.
-Their first football game was against the East Tennessee State Buccaneers in Johnson City, Tennessee on September 3, 2015.
+Their first football game was against the East Tennessee State Buccaneers in Johnson City, Tennessee, on September 3, 2015.
 The Owls initially competed as a part of the Big South Conference because the ASUN did not sponsor football.
 Head Coach Brian Bohannon stated at the time that Kennesaw State had no interest in playing any games in exchange for guaranteed payments in the team's first few years.
-By the end of 2019 the Kennesaw Owls tallied a 48-15 total record from the beginning of the program, giving the team the record of most wins for a football program in its first 5 years.
+By the end of 2019 the Kennesaw Owls tallied a 48–15 total record from the beginning of the program, giving the team the record of most wins for a football program in its first five years.

 The Owls play home games at Fifth Third Bank Stadium in Kennesaw.
-KSU announced in 2022 that they would be leaving the ASUN Conference for Conference USA in all sports starting in the 2024-2025 academic year.
-With the move the Owls Football program will move from NCAA Division I FCS to NCAA Division I FBS competition.
+KSU announced in 2022 that they would be leaving the ASUN Conference for Conference USA in all sports starting in the 2024–2025 academic year.
+With the move, the Owls Football program moved from NCAA Division I FCS to NCAA Division I FBS competition.